feilipu/z88dk-libraries/readme.md

 ### FatFs
 FatFs is a generic FAT/exFAT filesystem module for small embedded systems.
 The FatFs module is written in compliance with ANSI C (C89) and completely separated from the disk I/O layer.
 Therefore it is independent of the platform.
 It can be incorporated into small microcontrollers with limited resource, such as 8051, PIC, AVR, ARM, Z80, RX and etc.

+### diskio_hbios
+FatFs is a generic FAT/exFAT filesystem module for small embedded systems.
+The FatFs module is written in compliance with ANSI C (C89) and completely separated from the disk I/O layer.
+This is the disk I/O layer for hbios, using hbios calls as implemented in ROMWBW.

+### diskio_sd
+FatFs is a generic FAT/exFAT filesystem module for small embedded systems.
+The FatFs module is written in compliance with ANSI C (C89) and completely separated from the disk I/O layer.
+This is the disk I/O layer for the SC126 and SC130, using SD interface as implemented in z88dk for the z180 CSIO.

 ### i2c_lcd
 This library is build for I2C_LCD12864 from Seeed Studio - Sparking.
 Please do not use this library on any other devices, that could cause unpredictable damage to an unknown device.